dominicrodger/dominicrodger.com.old/src/pages/about-me.md

 The code (and all blog posts) are available on [GitHub][github-repo], and the site is hosted by [WebFaction][webfaction].

+My current major project (as of June 2012) is [Kanisa][kanisa], a system for managing Church websites.
+I've somewhat stalled on developing Kal&#233;o, for 2 reasons:

+1. It was the first Django project I ever started, so there's a lot of built up technical debt.
+2. It was my first attempt at a system for managing Church websites, so there's a lot of things I didn't anticipate that I now need, and a lot of things I thought I'd need that it turned out I didn't.

+I am looking forward to the pain of the [Second-system effect][sse].

 [^1]: Kal&#233;o is a Django application which I've written for managing
       websites for Churches.
 It is currently closed-source, though I'd eventually like to change that (see [Starting Over](http://www.dominicrodger.com/starting-over.html))